chickenPopcorn/EqEq/notes/language-reference-manual.md

 # `EqualsEquals` Language Reference Manual

 EqualsEquals is a language designed for simple equation evaluation.
-EqualsEquals helps express mathematical equation in ASCII without straying too far from whiteboard-style notation.
+EqualsEquals helps express mathematical equation in ASCII (though UTF-8 string literals are allowed) without straying too far from whiteboard-style notation.
 Users do not need to be overly careful to perfectly reduce formulas behind.
 Leaving unknowns for later is possible, without encapsulating equations's unknowns as function parameters.
 EqualsEquals takes multiple equations as input and can evaluate the value of a certain variables of the equations when the values of other variables are given.

 ## Motivation